MartineauUK/wireguard/README.md

     S50wireguard   stop 1
                    Terminates local peer 'server' 'wg21'
     S50wireguard   stop
-                   Terminates ALL ACTIVE peers (wg1* and wg2*) S50wireguard   start
+                   Terminates ALL ACTIVE peers (wg1* and wg2* etc.)
+    S50wireguard   start
-                   Initialises ALL peers (wg1* and wg2*) defined in the configuration file where Auto=Y or Auto=P
+                   Initialises ALL peers (wg1* and wg2* etc.) defined in the configuration file where Auto=Y or Auto=P

 and if the install is successful, there should now be simple aliases

 e.g.

-    wgstart
-    wgstop
-    wgr
-    wgd
+    wgstart         Start ALL Peers defined in the config where Auto=Y or Auto=P wgstop          Stop ALL ACTIVE Peers

-where the top two aliases allow quickly Starting/Stopping all of the Defined/Active WireGuard Peers, and the bottom two generate a report of active Peers (either with or without DEBUG iptables/RPDB rules)
+    wgrestart       Restart/Start either the designated Peer or ALL Peers defined in config where Auto=Y or Auto=P wgshow          generate a report of active Peers wgdiag          Generate a report of active Peers (with or without DEBUG iptables/RPDB rules etc.)

+    The following (WireGuard Manager) is the alias to allow execution of console commands

+e.g.

+    wgm peer list   Lists the defined Peers in the config The sub-commands for peer allow manipulation of the Auto= value etc

 An example of the enhanced WireGuard Peer Status report showing the names of the Peers rather than just their cryptic Public Keys

-    wgr
+    wgshow

     (S50wireguard): 15024 v1.01b4 WireGuard VPN Peer Status check.....